Close Menu

 1. Thermostat Settings and Location

 Your thermostat acts as the brain of your home’s climate control system, but it can only work well if it receives accurate information.
 When a thermostat is installed in a location that doesn’t reflect the average temperature of your home, your HVAC system may overcompensate or underperform.
-For example, if it’s near a window or placed in direct sunlight, it may read the room as warmer than it truly is.
+For example, if it’s near a window or placed in direct sunlight, it may read the room as warmer than it truly is just like you get to see in a cold room installation..
 That means your cooling system could run longer than needed, creating cold spots in other parts of the house.

 To avoid these issues, it’s important to place your thermostat in a central location, away from heat sources like kitchens or sunny walls.